colingarvey/colingarvey.github.io/docs/_pages/cv.md

 `2018-Now`<br>
 `Genentech`
 - Owner of Python and JupyterLab Portal using self-developed and maintained user portal
-- Designed and built High Performance Computing middleware and infrastructure, including compute and storage
+- Design and build High Performance Computing middleware and infrastructure, including compute and storage
-- Developed data transfer mechanisms and processes which allowed for offloading to lower cost storage tiers, saving $5MM in capital expenditures.
+- Develop data transfer mechanisms and processes which allowed for offloading to lower cost storage tiers, saving $5MM in capital expenditures.
-- Containerized and converted monolithic workloads to run in cloud native paradigms, paying down significant technical debt.
+- Containerize and convert monolithic workloads to run in cloud native paradigms, paying down significant technical debt.
 - Awarded Development Sciences Key Contributor award 2 years in a row for making significant contributions to Genentech Research and Early Development.